-For the parameters related to effort, we have very little guidance from previous literature.
-We normalize φ and ζ such that effort is expressed in utility units and equals 1 in the frictionless steady state.
-We treat the curvature of the production function in effort ψ as a free parameter.
-Since we are mostly interested to illustrate the qualitative changes in the business cycle moments that the model can generate, we pick this parameter such that the model approximately replicates the second moments in the data.
-The testable prediction here is not whether the model can quantitatively match some or most of the second moments, but whether it can qualitatively generate all observed changes, changing only the labor market frictions.
+the qualitative changes in the business cycle moments that the model can generate, we set this parameter fairly abitrarily to = 0.3, so that the model roughly replicates the second moments in the data.
+The testable prediction here is not whether the model can quantitatively match some or most of the second moments, but whether it can qualitatively generate all observed changes, changing only the separation rate.